Air gun laws: Norway

-In Norway, air guns can be owned by persons from the age of 18 years and can be freely acquired as long as the caliber is not greater than 4.5/0.177.
+In Norway, air guns can only be purchased by persons from the age of 18 years.
+Although they can be owned and transported by persons under the age of 18.
+They can be freely acquired as long as the caliber is not greater than 4.5/0.177.
 There is no limit on bullet speed or energy.
 For larger calibers, such as 5.5 and 6.35, a permit obtained from the police is required.
 This type of permit is easier to obtain than a firearm licence.
 Hunting with an air gun is not permitted; target practice is a common reason for a permit application.

 Poland

 In Poland it is possible to freely acquire air guns with a muzzle energy not exceeding 17 J. Air guns with muzzle energy over 17 J are considered FAC and must be registered at a local police station no later than 5 days after purchase (a gun licence is not needed).
 FAC air guns can only be used at officially licensed shooting ranges.
 Hunting/shooting animals with air guns is illegal and can lead to prosecution.